Adil Lechkar: Telstar

 In May 2024, Lechkar signed for Telstar of the second-tier Eerste Divisie.
 He made his professional debut on 9 August 2024 in a 3–2 victory against Vitesse, coming on in the 65th minute for Cain Seedorf.
 During the season, he made twelve substitute appearances, including one in the promotion play-offs, as Telstar won promotion to the Eredivisie via the play-offs for the first time in 47 years.

 He made his Eredivisie debut on 10 August 2025, replacing Jeff Hardeveld in the 75th minute of a 2–0 away defeat to Ajax at the Johan Cruyff Arena.
+He left Telstar at the end of the season.

 Personal life

 Lechkar's brother, Hachim Lechkar, is also a footballer, active mainly in amateur football.